-Historically, the Grassy Waters area was part of the northern Everglades watershed and headwaters of the Loxahatchee River.
+Historically, the Grassy Waters area was part of the northern Everglades watershed and the headwaters of the Loxahatchee River.
 In the 1890’s, approximately 100 square miles was purchased by Henry Flagler to supply water to West Palm Beach and Palm Beach.
 In 1955, the

-The Preserve is almost 50 percent of the land area of the City and contains miles of hiking and biking trails, a boardwalk, and a nature center which is currently being expanded, where the City provides environmental education programs.
+The Preserve remains a pristine remnant of the original Everglades ecosystem making up almost 50 percent of the land area of the City.
+It contains miles of hiking and biking trails, a boardwalk, and nature center where the City provides environmental education programs.

-The Preserve remains a pristine remnant of the original Everglades ecosystem and critical component in maintaining water levels for environmentally sensitive areas.
-In addition to its historical significance and key role in the regional water supply, it is one of the largest areas of undisturbed wetlands in Palm Beach County, allowing it to be a refuge for many threatened and endangered species including the Bald Eagle Wood Stork, and Everglades Snail Kite.
+In addition to its historical significance, key role in the regional water supply, and critical component in maintaining the water levels for environmentally sensitive areas, it is one of the largest areas of undisturbed wetlands in Palm Beach County.
+This allows the Preserve to provide valuable habitat for diverse fish and wetland dependent species; and it is a refuge for endangered or threatened species including the Bald Eagle, Florida Bonneted Bat, Wood Stork, Sandhill Crane, Eastern Indigo Snake, and of particular importance the Everglades Snail Kite.